Canada Work Permits

 - whether the employment of the foreign national is likely to adversely affect the settlement of any labour dispute in progress or the employment of any person involved in the dispute

-The HRSDC decision-making process depends on the circumstances.
+The ESDC decision-making process depends on the circumstances.

 For instance, in times of low unemployment and labour shortages, the extent to which an employer must advertise a position will be lower than for areas with high unemployment and labour surpluses.

-In addition, depending on the position, the HRSDC may insist on national advertising to attract Canadian candidates for senior level positions.
+In addition, depending on the position, the ESDC may insist on national advertising to attract Canadian candidates for senior level positions.

-Moreover, the HRSDC will also review the salary and working conditions to determine that they are consistent with the current labour market in the area.
+Moreover, the ESDC will also review the salary and working conditions to determine that they are consistent with the current labour market in the area.

-The confirmation is then signed by the employer and two HRSDC officials.
-This confirmation is then sent by HRSDC to the appropriate Visa office where the foreign worker has applied (or will soon apply) for a work permit.
+The confirmation is then signed by the employer and ESDC.
+This confirmation is then sent by ESDC to the appropriate Visa office where the foreign worker has applied (or will soon apply) for a work permit.
+A copy should also be included in the work permit application.

 The employer is notified that the confirmation has been sent to the Visa office.